 What we did.
 Last Fisher organized a 30-minute speedboat for 700 THB per person to Koh Lanta (very expensive).
 Our plan was to take the Koh Lanta-Koh Mook ferry, but we got dropped off at the wrong pier and missed it.
 So, our only choice was to take a speedboat from Koh Lanta (Tigerline, 850 THB per person) to Koh Mook. (approx. 1.5 hours).

 Koh Lipe is simply gorgeous.
 The sand is whiter than the definition of white.
 The water is so clear, you think you’re in a travel commercial.
 But, it’s not a secret.
 Compared to the first three islands, the level of development here was shocking.
 It was also disconcerting to see so many businesses owned by foreigners, instead of locals.
 However, we still had a great time.
+And, overall there are many quiet and peaceful areas on the Island.
 If you venture a little further, you can find isolated coves and beaches.
 Koh Lipe’s most impressive assets are its coral reefs, located only a few meters off the beach.
 The snorkeling is spectacular.
 We saw parrot fish, pennant butterfly fish, clown fish (Nemo), surgeonfish, sergeant major fish and so many others.

 Where to stay in Koh Lipe